visgl/deck.gl/docs/custom-layers.md

 better understanding of how to use these concepts in the best way.

+## Implementing Picking

+Picking can be controlled by leveraging or overriding two lifecycle functions, `pick` and `getPickInfo`.

+To take full control of picking, override `pick`.
+To leverage the built-in picking while adding layer specific selection information, override `getPickInfo`.

+Technical Note: The default picking implementation uses picking colors.
+The layer is rendered
+with a special uniform set to 1, which causes it to render into a off-screen framebuffer using `pickingColor` or `instancePickingColor` attributes instead of using its normal color calculation.

+See `Layer.encodePickingColor

 ## Defining your vertex attributes.

 See the separate article on Attribute Managemement.